 The Greater Houston Partnership's Innovation Strategy Office is dedicated to supporting Houston’s innovation economy and boosting local startup activity.
-The launch of the Strategy Office represents the first step of a comprehensive strategic plan developed jointly by the Partnership and Accenture along with members of the startup community, academia, and venture capitalists, in conjunction with the City of Houston's Innovation and Technology Task Force (see Innovation in Houston plan below).
+The launch of the Strategy Office represents the first step of a comprehensive strategic plan developed jointly by the Partnership and Accenture along with members of the startup community, academia, and venture capitalists, in conjunction with the City of Houston's Innovation and Technology Task Force (see Innovation in Houston plan and Houston Technology & Innovation Task Force Recommendations below).

 The primary objective of this strategic plan is to catalyze the formation of highly-innovative startups driven by new technologies and business models that will grow Houston's innovation economy.
 The strategic plan aims for Houston to be – and to be seen as – an innovation city at a world-class level.